masonyoungblood/CattleBrandABM/README.md

 are just part of the data frame output.
 Some brands have a single digit in the 12th digit before the location digit to separate duplicates, where the same components are arranged in different ways.
-Let’s extract those and put them into the sixth position of the brand vectors, and then remove any misspecified brands with components that don’t appear in `all_poss_components`.
+Let’s extract those and put them into the sixth position of the brand vectors.

 ``` r
 #move duplicate code (12th position) into the sixth position of the brand vectors